Limitations on Accurate, Trusted, Human-level Reasoning: Introduction

 \section{Introduction}

-Rapid advancements in artificial intelligence (AI) have intensified focus on Artificial General Intelligence (AGI) --- loosely understood to be systems capable of human-level cognitive function across diverse tasks \citep{morris2024position,feng2024far}.
-AGI systems have the potential for vast societal benefits through transformative impacts on nearly every aspect of society, including healthcare \citep{singhal2025toward}, scientific research \citep{wang2023scientific}, education \citep{wang2024large}, sustainability \citep{rolnick2022tackling}, and economic growth \citep{chui2023economic}.
-At the same time, development of such powerful systems necessitates a foundational emphasis on safety and trustworthiness.
-Consequently, there has been significant interest in ensuring safety and trust for AI systems \citep{bostrom2014superintelligence,amodei2016concrete,russell2019human,jacovi2021formalizing,tegmark2023provably}.
+Rapid advancements in artificial intelligence have intensified focus on achieving human-level reasoning across diverse tasks \citep{morris2024position,feng2024far}.
+AI systems capable of human-level reasoning have the potential for vast societal benefits through transformative impacts on nearly every aspect of society, including healthcare \citep{singhal2025toward}, scientific research \citep{wang2023scientific}, education \citep{wang2024large}, sustainability \citep{rolnick2022tackling}, and economic growth \citep{chui2023economic}.
+At the same time, development of such powerful systems necessitates a foundational emphasis on accuracy, reliability and trustworthiness.
+Consequently, there has been significant interest in ensuring accuracy, reliability and trust for AI systems \citep{bostrom2014superintelligence,amodei2016concrete,russell2019human,jacovi2021formalizing,tegmark2023provably}.

-In this work, we point out a fundamental tension between the requirements of an AI system being safe and trusted, but also matching or exceeding human capabilities, i.e. being an AGI system.
-There are several interpretations of safety, trust and AGI and our result does not preclude achieving these desiderata simultaneously under more relaxed interpretations that could still be useful in many practical applications.
+In this work, we point out a fundamental tension between the requirements of an AI system being accurate and trusted, but also matching or exceeding human reasoning capabilities, i.e. being a human-level reasoning system.
+There are several interpretations of accuracy, trust and human-level reasoning and our result does not preclude achieving these desiderata simultaneously under more relaxed interpretations that could still be useful in many practical applications.
 Therefore, to understand the limitations pointed out by our result, it is important to first understand our formalizations of these notions, and we will immediately proceed with defining these notions.
 We start by first defining an AI system for a given task.

 \begin{definition}[AI system] We define an AI system as a system which takes an instance of a task, and either solves the instance or abstains from giving an answer for the instance (for instance by outputting `don't know').
 We allow the AI system to be randomized, for example it could abstain with some probability (with respect to its internal randomness) on an instance, and output a solution otherwise. \end{definition}